residuum/JackSharp/README.md

 # Jack-Sharp
-Jack-Sharp is a .NET/mono binding for [Jackd](http://jackaudio.org/).
+Jack-Sharp is a .NET/mono binding for [Jackd](http://jackaudio.org/), and contains two projects: JackSharp and NAudio.Jack, a Binding of JackSharp for NAudio.

 ## Tested Platforms
 * Debian GNU/Linux sid amd64 and i386